 The emergence of CBD-dominant products is complicating the matter even further.
 CBD is a cannabinoid with analgesic and anti-inflammatory properties similar to THC, but it differs in a very important way: it does not induce any psychoactive effects.
 This means that while there is significant overlap between the consumer bases for the two types of products, THC is limited to people who are open to feeling “stoned” to some extent.
 CBD-only products, on the other hand, appeal to all adults who lead a health-oriented lifestyle and want a natural way to relieve physical and mental stress.
 This could be the product line that exposes marijuana to an entirely new market segment made up of those who never considered the plant before, strictly because they were turned off by THC’s psychoactive effects.

-If CBD manufacturers are to target this segment successfully, they need to make sure their positioning strategy resonates with this type of user.
-To understand this market better, Brightfield Group recently released two comprehensive studies on the CBD-dominant goods industry; one on those derived from marijuana, and the other on hemp.
+If CBD manufacturers are to target this segment successfully, they need to make sure their marketing and positioning strategy resonates with this type of user.
+To understand this market better, Brightfield Group has conducted intensive research on the CBD-dominant goods industry; including those derived from marijuana, and the other on hemp.
 Hemp and marijuana differ in many ways, but most notably in this case, hemp varieties of cannabis contain only negligible amounts of THC by nature, so hemp CBD producers specialize in medicinal products by default.
 The majority of marijuana-derived CBD products, on the other hand, are released as line extensions by companies that also specialize in THC-dominant products—which could be oriented towards either medical or recreational consumers.

 So why are marijuana-derived CBD sugar candies selling so much more?

-Manufacturers hoping to successfully market and sell CBD-dominant medicine must rethink both their product development and branding strategies altogether.
+Manufacturers hoping to successfully market and sell CBD-dominant products must rethink both their development and branding strategies altogether.
 If you are thinking of launching a CBD line, it may be worthwhile to ask yourself the following questions:

 Is my flagship product more popular with recreational consumers or medical consumers?